Hyperbolic models for CAT(0) spaces: Introduction

-Results similar to Theorem~\ref{ithm:boundaries} for curve graphs \cite{klarreich:boundary,hamenstadt:train} and the free factor complex \cite{bestvinareynolds:boundary} have proved to be rather useful, for instance as an essential tool for studying random walks on mapping class groups and $\Out F_n$ \cite{kaimanovichmasur:poisson,maher:random,horbez:poisson}.
-Ongoing work of Le Bars relies on Theorem~\ref{ithm:boundaries} to analyse the asymptotic behaviour of random walks in CAT(0) spaces, as discussed in Section~\ref{subsec:further_directions}.
-Since Theorem~\ref{ithm:boundaries} works for every $L$, we can consider the subspace $\cal B$ of $\partial X$ obtained by taking the union of the images of the $\partial X_L$.
-This results in a boundary for $X$ that sees all of its negative curvature.
-Indeed, it follows from Theorem~\ref{ithm:contracting} that $\cal B$ contains the \emph{Morse boundary} of $X$, \cite{charneysultan:contracting,cordes:morse}; generally $\cal B$ will be a much larger subspace of $\partial X$.
+The existence of a contracting geodesic in $X$ implies that $\partial\X$ is nonempty, but it is not a necessary condition; see Example~\ref{eg:XD_boundary}.
+Results similar to Theorem~\ref{ithm:boundaries} for curve graphs \cite{klarreich:boundary,hamenstadt:train} and the free factor complex \cite{bestvinareynolds:boundary} have proved to be rather useful, for instance as a tool for studying random walks on mapping class groups and $\Out F_n$ \cite{kaimanovichmasur:poisson,maher:random,horbez:poisson}.
+Work of Le Bars relies on Theorem~\ref{ithm:boundaries} to analyse the asymptotic behaviour of random walks in CAT(0) spaces, as discussed in Section~\ref{subsec:further_directions}.
+We remark that it follows from the non-periodic version of Theorem~\ref{thmi:rank-one_iff_skewers_iff_QI} (Corollary~\ref{cor:contracting_qie:D}) that $\partial\X$ contains the \emph{Morse boundary} of $X$, \cite{charneysultan:contracting,cordes:morse}; in general it will be a much larger subspace of $\partial X$ than the Morse boundary.
+In fact, upcoming work of Vest on \emph{sublinearly Morse boundaries} shows that the $\kappa$--boundary of $X$ continuously injects in $\partial\X$ for most sublinear functions $\kappa$ \cite{vest:curtain}.